Cambridge, Ontario

 Cambridge is a city in the Regional Municipality of Waterloo, Ontario, Canada, located at the confluence of the Grand and Speed rivers, in the central part of the Ontario Peninsula.
 The city had a population of 138,479 as of the 2021 census.
-Along with Kitchener and Waterloo, Cambridge is one of the three core cities of Canada's tenth-largest metropolitan area, the Regional Municipality of Waterloo.
+Along with Kitchener and Waterloo, Cambridge is one of the three core cities of the Regional Municipality of Waterloo.

-Cambridge was formed in 1973 by the amalgamation of Galt, Preston, Hespeler, the settlement of Blair, North Dumfries, as well as east and west Galt.
+Cambridge was formed in 1973 by the amalgamation of Galt, Preston, Hespeler, and the settlement of Blair in North Dumfries, as well as east and west Galt.
 The former Galt covers the largest portion of Cambridge, making up the southern half of the city, while Preston and Blair cover the western side.
 Hespeler makes up the most northeastern section of Cambridge.
 Historical information and records of each entity are well documented in the Cambridge City Archives.

 History

-The area today known as Ontario has been inhabited by Indigenous peoples since end of the last Ice Age.
-In the south of Cambridge when preparing for building townhouses near Myers Road in 1989, archaeologists discovered the ruins of a longhouse village dated to between 1280 and 1360 CE.
+The Cambridge area was inhabited by Indigenous peoples before the arrival of Europeans.
+The ruins of a longhouse village dated to between 1280 and 1360 CE was discovered near Myers Road in 1989.
 They may have practiced slash and burn agriculture (as was common in the Northeastern Woodlands since 1000 CE) cultivating the Three Sisters and could have been occupied by the Iroquoian speaking Chonnonton Peoples.
-In the late 17th century, the Algonkian speaking Anishinaabe and Mississauga peoples moved into the territory of southern Ontario.
+In the late 17th century, the Algonkian speaking Anishinaabe and Mississauga peoples moved into the territory of Southern Ontario.

+The area was granted to the Iroquois people by the British Crown at the end of the American Revolutionary War.
+William Dickson, a wealthy developer from Scotland, bought 90000 acre of land along the Grand River in 1816; this was later to become Galt and the Dumfries Townships.
+Dickson divided the land and sold smaller lots, particularly to Scottish settlers.
+The centre of the planned community was built at the junction of Mill Creek and the Grand River, then called Shade's Mills..
+The German Company Tract, along the Speed River, was purchased earlier from the Six Nations Indians, and became Preston.
+The area that eventually came to be Hespeler was also on land measuring over 90000 acre similarly purchased in 1798 by Mennonites from Pennsylvania with the assistance of developer Richard Beasley.

+Dickson decided to name the Post Office Galt, in honour of John Galt of the Canada Company which was developing this entire area.